ynlamy/check_snmp_ups/README.txt

 This plugin can check the status of Uninterruptible Power Supply (UPS) using SNMP v1 queries.

-The check_snmp_ups is written in Bash and is distributed under the GPLv2 license.
+check_snmp_ups is written in Bash and is distributed under the GPLv2 license.
 This plugin have been created by Yoann LAMY.

 Usage: ./check_snmp_ups -H xxx.xxx.xxx.xxx -C public -t battery